 However, one of the biggest differences between table sugar and stevia sweeteners is their glycemic index (GI).

-GI is a number out of 100 that defines the extent to which an ingredient can affect blood sugar levels.
-Table sugar has a GI of 65, with 100 being the highest GI, and can cause a quick spike in blood sugar levels.
-Stevia, on the other hand, has a GI of 0.
-That means stevia has nearly no impact on blood sugar levels.
+GI is a number out of 100 that indicates how quickly a carbohydrate-containing ingredient is digested.
+Table sugar has a GI of 65, with 100 being the highest GI.
+Stevia, on the other hand, has a GI of 0.Â

 Randomized controlled trials showed that stevia doesn't negatively impact blood glucose levels or insulin levels.
 Plus, steviol glycosides are considered safe by both the Food & Drug Administration (FDA) and the World Health Organization (WHO), and are approved by the European Food Safety Authority (EFSA).